 The images thus captured are also converted into electrical signals and stored in electronic memory, using the same communication formats and protocols as digital memories used by computers and applying different formats and compression mechanisms to the captured photo.

-Like traditional photography, digital photography is suitable for the registration and documentation of historical, family or personal events and artistic research.
+Like traditional photography, digital photography is suitable for the registration and documentation by What is document management? of historical, family or personal events and artistic research.
 It extends these senses by the possibility of intervening or changing the image on the computer after it has been taken.

 It is a revolutionary technological advance that forever changed the photography industry and enabled the rise of digital visual arts.